©© Léa Scappini

 Ski touring

-Gain altitude and escape into the heart of a larch forest.
-A purely wild form of sliding that lets you discover the mountains in a different way.
-This authentic activity with marked itineraries will give you a unique experience.
+Take to the skies and escape to the heart of a larch forest.
+This is a purely wild form of snow sports that allows you to discover the mountains in a different way.
+This authentic activity with signposted itineraries will give you a unique experience.

 Discover